animaone/castlevania-64-camera-routine/README.md

 The fact is that the first game looks like a demo.
 It lacks some basic things like: manual camera control and pressing start to exit the menu (you can enter the menu with start but you cannot exit).

-In Legacy of Darkness they added better camera control via the d-pad, when we play both games the first thing that comes to mind is: "why isn't there better camera control in the first game?"
+In Legacy of Darkness they added better camera control via the d-pad.
+When we play both games the first thing that comes to mind is: "why isn't there better camera control in the first game?"

 The automatic camera control is perfect, the problem is that when we are in a dungeon or climbing somewhere where we need precision, then the camera messes with the gameplay.